Unit 4, 1 Railway St,

 Cognitive assessment (IQ test)

-There are plenty of IQ tests floating around the internet - you’ve probably even tried one or two - but a true IQ test is used by educational psychologists to hone in on a child’s cognitive strengths and weaknesses.
+There are plenty of IQ tests floating around the internet - you’ve probably even tried one or two - but a true IQ test is used by psychologists to hone in on a child’s cognitive strengths and weaknesses.

 Also called cognitive assessments, IQ tests give us insight into why your child might have ongoing academic challenges.
 The results of a cognitive assessment can help you and your child’s teachers support them and ensure their learning needs are met.